 - If you are curious enough, you will visit your dashboard and ex-items page, just to see that it is no longer available, but also that the seller is no longer a registered member on eBay!
 If that doesn’t ring your alarm bell, nothing will.

-More over, another indicator that something “fishy” was going on (but we didn’t immediately connected two events together) was an attack on our email account we’ve used for registration on eBay.
+More over, another indicator that something “fishy” was going on (but we didn’t immediately connect two events together) was an attack on our email account we’ve used for registration on eBay.
 In the past several hours after our first purchase we were literally bombed with the worst kind of spam imaginable every single minute (thanks to Gmail, it was all filtered out!).
 As the only notable change was our eBay registration and single purchase event, seller received our contact email, and he is the one responsible for this menace, too.
-And, we aren’t alone about this issue, either.
+And, we aren’t alone with this issue, either.